Meta-learning enhanced adaptive robot control strategy for automated PCB assembly

-Cheng et al.~\cite{cheng2014robot} proposed to utilize an uncalibrated vision system mounted on another robot to teach the robot precise assembly, thus decreasing the robot position errors in unstructured environments.
-Nonetheless, the addition of another robot results in a no longer cost-effective assembly system.
-Fontana~\cite{fontana2014mini} designed an experimental setup based on 4 degrees of freedom robot and a two-camera vision system.
+Machine vision-based methods have been extensively employed in PCB assembly processes, particularly in scenarios with stable light sources, due to their adaptability and flexibility in overcoming tolerances related to chip placement, shape, and assembly unit positioning \cite{12}.
+These methods leverage advanced image processing techniques to provide detailed positional information, guiding robotic systems with high precision.

+Fontana \cite{13} presented a pioneering experimental setup utilizing a 4-degree-of-freedom robot and a dual-camera vision system.